Deconstructing thong stereotypes

 Examples of inclusive campaigns

 Forward-thinking brands have already begun to break down barriers by launching inclusive campaigns that celebrate body diversity.
-Scandale, for example, uses models with varied silhouettes to show that the thong can be worn by all women, whatever their body type.
+For example, Scandale uses models with varied body shapes to show that thongs can be worn by all women, whatever their body type.
 These ads highlight the fact that every woman deserves to feel beautiful and confident in her underwear.

 Here are a few examples of what these campaigns can include: